mukorodgreat/Data-Analysis-Projects/README.md

-# Data-Analysis-Projects
+# Superstore Sales Analysis
-I will be carrying out Exploratory Data Analysis of some notable dataset
+I will be carrying out Exploratory Data Analysis of notable dataset, the Superstore Dataset from Kaggle.com